mangabe16/lexos/doc_src/docs/installation.md

 ## Installing Python

 Lexos requires Python 3.12 or greater.
-Our development environment is <a href="https://docs.astral.sh/uv/" target="blank">uv</a>, and Lexos should work in a Python virtua environment created using that tool.
+Our development environment is <a href="https://docs.astral.sh/uv/" target="blank">uv</a>, and Lexos should work in a Python virtual environment created using that tool.
 If you are using a different Python environment, you can install Lexos using `pip`.

 ## Installing the Lexos Package